Macroscopic forcing method: a tool for turbulence modeling and analysis of closures

 It is needless to say that the full macroscopic closure operator, obtained from MFM, predicts a solution matching the mean of the DNS solution.
 While we have verified this claim numerically, this exercise is of little practical utility unless we can express the macroscopic closure operator in terms of a closed mathematical equation.
 In the absence of analytical solutions, we attempted to obtain analytical curve fits to the plots shown in Figure~\ref{fig:fig1}.e and~\ref{fig:fig1}.f.
 In doing so, we learned that capturing the true asymptotic behavior of the curves is more crucial than capturing the higher order terms in their Taylor series expansion.
 By examining the asymptotic behavior of $\widehat{\overline{\mathcal{L}^\prime}}$ in the limits of small and large $\omega$ and $k$, we obtained the following fitted expression for $\widehat{\overline{\mathcal{L}^\prime}}$

-Specifically, Equation~(\ref{eq:approxL}) is exact in the limits of small and large $k$ and $\omega$ as shown in Figure~\ref{fig:fig1}.e and f.
-Before, developing an intuitive comprehension of this macroscopic closure model, we assess its performance against DNS as done for previous closure operators (see numerical details in Appendix~\ref{ap:B}).
+Specifically, Equation~(\ref{eq:approxL}) is exact in the limits of small or large $k$ or $\omega$ as shown in Figure~\ref{fig:fig1}.e and f.
+Before, developing an intuitive comprehension of this macroscopic closure model, we assess its performance against DNS as done for previous closure operators (see numerical details in Appendix~\ref{ap:numerical}).
 Figure~\ref{fig:fig2}.d shows the space-time evolution of $\overline{c}$ obtained from a numerical solution to the macroscopic equation with the closure operator as in (\ref{eq:approxL}).
-It is evident that this MFM-inspired closure operator offers remarkable improvement compared to Taylor's model and its perturbative correction.
+It is evident that this MFM-inspired closure operator offers remarkable improvement compared to Taylor's solution and its perturbative correction.